Umina is a coastal village on the Central Coast, New South Wales, Australia.

 You can continue walking your dog north of Kourung Street on the leash.

-Walk to Mount Ettalong Lookout for a stunning view of Ocean-Umina Beach like on the photo above.
+Walk to Mount Ettalong Lookout for a amazing views of Umina Beach (like in the photo above).

 To get to Mount Ettalong Lookout, drive along Mount Ettalong Road toward Pearl Beach.
-The road climbs and winds all the way to the top of the headland.
-When the road straightens out, look for the car park on the left.
+The road climbs and winds to the top of the headland.
+When the road straightens, watch for the car park on the left.

 The lookout is only a short walk in the bush from the car park.